Large-time asymptotics for the defocusing Manakov system on a nonzero background: Long-time asymptotics

 In this section, we will investigate asymptotics of the RH problem \ref{RHP:zc} as $t \to \infty$ by using Deift–Zhou nonlinear steepest descent method~\cite{pz93}.
 The main idea is to convert the original RH problem into a small-norm one via a series of explicit and invertible transformations.
-Throughout this section, it is assumed that $\xi=x/(2t)$ in the compact subset $\mathcal{I}_+$ of $(0,q_0)$.

 We define the phase functions $\phi_{i j}(\xi,z)$ by $\theta_{i j}(x,t,z)=t\phi_{i j}(\xi,z)$, $1\leq i,j \leq 3$, which originate from the oscillatory exponential terms in the jump matrix $\V$.
 Let's consider the following three phase functions: \be \phi_{32}(\xi,z)=-2 \ii \xi \frac{q_0^2}{z}+\ii \frac{q_0^4}{z^2}, \quad \phi_{21}(\xi,z)=2 \ii \xi z-\ii z^2, \quad \phi_{31}(\xi,z)=4 \ii \xi \lambda(z)-4 \ii k(z)\lambda(z). \ee Set $z_1=\xi$ and $z_0=\frac{q_0^2}{\xi}$, then $z_0$ is the unique saddle point of $\phi_{32}(\xi,k)$, $z_1$ is the unique saddle point of $\phi_{21}(\xi,k)$, and the function $\phi_{31}(\xi,k)$ has no saddle point on $\R$.
 The signature tables for $\Re \phi_{21}(\xi,k)$, $\Re \phi_{32}(\xi,k)$ and $\Re \phi_{31}(\xi,k)$ are shown in Fig.~\ref{fig:signature table}.